wangxy-2000/pimsim-nn/README.md

 Pimsim-nn should be used with an associated compiler, [pimcomp-nn](https://github.com/sunxt99/PIMCOMP-NN).
 The compiler accepts an ONNX file and the architecture configuration (same as the architecture configuration used in pimsim-nn) as inputs and produces the instruction sequence.

+The ISA of PIMSIM-NN is based on the document published [here](https://arxiv.org/abs/2308.06449).

 ## Usage